-Do you know the feeling late at night when suddenly you have a massive craving for sugar?
+Have you ever had that feeling late at night when suddenly you have a massive craving for sugar?

-It’s as if that chocolate bar you grabbed at the deli, or those random jelly beans you have in the kitchen are sinking deeply into your thoughts.
+It’s as if that chocolate bar you grabbed at the deli, or those random jelly beans you have in the kitchen completely take over your thoughts.
 No matter how much you try to shake the image of the food you are craving out of your mind, the image grows larger and more vivid.
 Within minutes, your stomach feels empty even though you just ate dinner an hour ago.

-Then you reason with yourself, “Alright, I’ll have one bite to get it off my mind”.
-One bite invariably leads to more bites until you slam down a day’s worth of sugar right before bed.
+You begin to reason with yourself, “Alright, I’ll just have one bite to get it off my mind”.
+One bite invariably leads to more bites, until you slam down a day’s worth of sugar right before bed.

 If this sounds eerily familiar to what you experience, you are not alone.
 In fact, everyone experiences food cravings at one time, or another, with some feeling it more frequently and more intensely than others.